jeancahu/firmadigital/README.md

 ## Legal Disclaimer

-This repository only provides technical tools (such as `PKGBUILD`, scripts, or installation instructions) to assist in installing the **“Agente GAUDI”** software on Arch Linux-based systems, by converting from the official `.deb` packages published by the **Banco Central de Costa Rica (BCCR)**.
+This repository only provides technical tools (such as `PKGBUILD`, scripts, or installation instructions) to assist in installing the **“Agente GAUDI”** software on Arch Linux-based systems, from the official `.deb` packages published by the **Banco Central de Costa Rica (BCCR)**.

 ### IMPORTANT NOTES